What is the difference between polypropylene and polyester straps?

 - Lower melting point — it copes worse near hot surfaces and under friction.

 The verdict on polypropylene: an excellent material for bundling, packaging and light fixing, where there is no need to hold a heavy load in place.
-For securing cargo under EN 12195-2 — no.
+For securing cargo under EN 12195-2, however — no.

 Bonus: polyamide (PA) — green label